Chemistry, Ames Laboratory

 Journal or Book Title

-The morphology of heterogeneous catalysts can impact their performance by controlling the efficiency of heat and mass transfer.
-However, standard manufacturing methods such as extrusion or pelleting offer little options for optimizing catalyst shape.
-Herein, stereolithographic (SLA) 3D printing is used to directly produce catalysts with controlled morphologies to enhance their performance.
-A series of chemically active magnetic stir-bar compartments (SBC) were 3D printed and used as catalysts for sucrose hydrolysis.
-The SBCs were composed of acrylic acid (AA) and 1,6-hexanediol diacrylate (HDDA) which provided acid sites and hydrophobic crosslinking domains, respectively.
-Fixing the surface area and the number of accessible catalytic sites of the 3D printed SBC allowed exploring the effect of changes in morphology on the fluid dynamics of the reaction systems, and consequently on the efficiency of the catalytic hydrolysis.
-Moreover, varying the AA:HDDA ratios in SBC allowed tuning the surface-substrate interaction to control their catalytic activity for the hydrolysis of sucrose.
-This work demonstrates that 3D printing catalytic materials enable optimizing catalyst performance by simultaneously controlling macroscopic and molecular properties.
+The morphology of heterogeneous catalysts can impact their performance.
+However, standard manufacturing methods like extrusion or pelleting offer little options for tailoring catalyst shape.
+Herein, stereolithographic 3D printing is used to produce catalysts with controlled topologies to enhance their performance.
+A series of magnetic stir-bar compartments (SBC) were 3D printed and tested as catalysts for sucrose hydrolysis.
+The SBC were printed using acrylic acid (AA) and 1,6-hexanediol diacrylate (HDDA) as acid sites and hydrophobic crosslinking domains, respectively.
+Variations in the number and tilt direction of the SBC blades produced significant changes in their apparent catalytic activities.
+These changes resulted from differences in the fraction of active surface effectively interacting with the reactants in solution, as revealed by computational fluid dynamics simulations.
+Moreover, varying HDDA:AA ratios in SBC regulated reactant-surface interactions to control catalytic activity.
+Overall, 3D printing catalysts enables quick performance optimization by simultaneously controlling macroscopic structure and molecular composition.

 Creative Commons License